Macedonian denar: Design

 The notes were designed by a young employee of the "11 October" printer, who had only one week and a limited budget to design them.
 Thus the six lowest denominations were identical, with the exception of their colours.
 All featured a man and two women picking tobacco leaves on the front, with the back devoted to the Ilinden monument in Kruševo, which, according to the bank, “expresses the eternal fight of citizens of Macedonia for life in peace and freedom.”

 Exchange rates

 The denar was introduced with a fixed exchange rate of 360 denars to the Deutsche Mark.
+There was a devaluation in October 1992 and change to the basket peg, new devaluation in December 1992 and abandonment of the peg in mid-1993.